CNES/opensand/opensand-deploy/doc/usage.md

 ## Deployment and Emulation

-Once an entity is fully configured, you can start the OpenSAND binary on the machine by choosing the SSH "Run Method" in the "Platform" tab.
+Once an entity is fully configured, you can start the OpenSAND binary on the machine by choosing the LAUNCH "Run Method" in the "Platform" tab.
 Don't forget to specify in which folder the configuration files must be pushed into.
 If the OpenSAND binary starts successfully, a progression circle will replace the launch button: as long as the process is running on the machine, the circle will spin.
 If the process stops, the launch button is displayed back.

 You can manually stop the OpenSAND binary by selecting the STOP "Run Method".
-Success can be monitored by switching back to the SSH method and checking wether the launch button or the progress circle is displayed.
+Success can be monitored by switching back to the LAUNCH method and checking wether the launch button or the progress circle is displayed.

 ## Testing